desmos-labs/desmos/docs/developers/msgs/edit_param_proposal.md

 # `EditParamsProposal`
-Inside Desmos there are some parameters set for the `profiles` module which can be changed by submitting a proposal throught the `gov` module of the `cosmosSDK`.
+Inside Desmos there are some parameters set for the `profiles` module which can be changed by submitting a proposal through the `gov` module of the `cosmosSDK`.

 ## Structure